 Emma studied Jewellery and Object Design, and Hand Engraving, at the Design Centre Enmore, TAFE NSW Sydney Institute, graduating in 2005.
 Her work has been regularly shown in solo and group exhibitions since then.
 She has received numerous awards including the Paramor Prize Mayoral Award (2017) and the National Contemporary Jewellery Award (2014), and has been a finalist in awards such as the NSW Visual Arts Emerging Fellowship (2017), Woollahra Small Sculpture Prize (2017) and The Blake Prize (2016).
 In 2018, Emma was awarded the Art Omi Australia Committee Fellowship, selected to represent Australia at the Art Omi artists residency in New York.

-Image: Emma Fielden, A Diminishing Force, 2019, Dimensions variable, 10:30 minutes, Two-channel HD video with sound.
+Image: Emma Fielden, A Diminishing Force, 2019.
 Image: Courtesy the artist and Dominik Mersch Gallery, Sydney.